sawyermade/cvfa21netid_project-1/README.md

 So either delete or move the output directory.

+ALSO include your 2 PAGE REPORT as report.pdf in the main directory.

+After creating the zip file, upload it to Canvas by the submission due date.

 Here is an example tree of the directory structure you should be turning in with the netid being danielsawyer.

 danielsawyer_project-1.zip contains...